We have information you must know before you buy the Tahoe.

 With the third row out and second row folded Tahoe has full-size cargo space of 108.9 cubic feet, 60.3 cubic feet behind the second row and 16.9 cubic feet behind the third row.
 The load height is about the same height as a typical pickup bed.

-The Tahoe rides quite well for a big, heavy utility and drives much less like a truck than you might expect.
-We won't say it drives like a car, at least any car less than 10 years old because those have also advanced.
+The Chevy Tahoe rides quite well for a big, heavy utility and drives much less like a truck than you might expect.
+We won't say it drives like a car, at least any car designed this century because those have also advanced.

 The Tahoe uses independent front suspension and five-link rear suspension with coil springs at both ends.
 There is noticeable body roll, some pitching on frost heaved interstates and nose-dive under heavy braking, but these characteristics are expected in a truck and do a good job of communicating how hard you're pushing it while maintaining stability.
 Multiple suspension tuning choices are offered, with a smooth ride setup standard on most, Autoride providing real-time damping and self-leveling rear on the LTZ, and the Z71 package for off-road use.
 The Z71 is firm and set up more toward speed over rough terrain than softness for ultimate articulation, and the Autoride proves useful on variable road surfaces or when towing; do remember automatic leveling on the truck is not a substitute for a proper weight-distributing hitch.